ant-design/ant-design-mobile-rn/components/drawer/index.en-US.md

 ### Rules

-- Recommaned way to show navigation options on Android, it is a common pattern found in Android APPs.
+- Recommended way to show navigation options on Android, it is a common pattern found in Android APPs.

 ## API